ttscoff/doing/README.md

     transform:
     - (\w+)-\d+:$1

 This creates a search pattern looking for a string of word characters followed by a hyphen and one or more digits, e.g. `@projecttag-12`.
 Do not include the @ symbol in the pattern.
-The replacement (`$1`) indicates that the first matched group (in parenthesis) should be used to generate the new tag, resulting in `@projecttag` being added to the entry.
+The replacement (`$l`) indicates that the first matched group (in parenthesis) should be used to generate the new tag, resulting in `@projecttag` being added to the entry.

 ##### Annotating